pixincreate/PixeneOS/README.md

 In short, this repository is a server.

 [Release.yml](.github/workflows/release.yml) initially checks if a build exist already.
-If only rootless flavor exist and user opted for rooted flavor, it builds it and vice versa.
-If a version has got both the flavor for a specific device, then it skips the build.
-It is not recommended to force a new build for the same version.
+If only `rootless` flavor exist and user opted for rooted (`magisk`) flavor, it builds it and vice versa.
+If a specific version has got both the flavor for a specific device, then it skips the build.
+It is not recommended to force a new build for the same version (unsupported at present).

-The workflow then calls the build script (can also be run locally in your machine; linux machine is preferred as it is the only platform this project is known to work and others are untested) which downloads all the [requirements](#requirements) mentioned above and patches the OTA by putting your signing key and installing the additional packages as mentioned in [features section](#features) and generates the output.
+The `workflow` then calls the build script (can also be run locally in your machine; linux machine is preferred as it is the only platform this project is known to work and others are untested) which downloads all the [requirements](#requirements) mentioned above and patches the `OTA` by putting your signing key and installing the additional packages as mentioned in [features section](#features) and generates the output.

 The patched OTA is then released and will be available in the [releases section](https://github.com/pixincreate/PixeneOS/releases).

 Once the patched OTA is released, the server branch is then updated depending on the flavor selected (`rootless` is the default)

 As mentioned in the beginning, OTA will have [Custota](https://github.com/chenxiaolong/Custota) package installed during the patch.
-The user should add the OTA URL from the [server](https://github.com/pixincreate/PixeneOS/tree/gh-pages) branch to receive the OTA update.
+The user should add the OTA URL from the [server](https://github.com/pixincreate/PixeneOS/tree/gh-pages) branch to receive the future OTA updates.

 ## Usage